Observation: Your life is a dream, yet you have failed to see it as such (because you haven’t learned to recognize a dream while dreaming).

 As he walked out of her place, he saw several caregivers playing cards in the hallway.
 One of them even glared at him from behind his cards.
 So he went back inside to tell her the people were right there, and all she had to do was go out and talk to them.
 But his mother was concerned about protocol and refused.

 This only exacerbated things.
 He began to raise his voice.
 He shouted for her to understand his predicament.
 He even drummed on her arm with his fist.
 Still she refused to understand.
 Or maybe she was incapable of doing so.
 She said he could drive there and back quickly.

 Had she considered that he was pressed for time, that he too had a life of his own that he tried to live?

-At that point, he got so furious that he started to gnaw on her fingers.
-But instead of getting upset at him for that, she began to pack away her things including a pillow and two feather dusters.
+At that point he got so furious that he started to gnaw on her fingers.
+But instead of getting upset with him for that, she began to pack away her things, including a pillow and two feather dusters.
 He had stopped talking by then.
 He realized that the more he talked, the more his power would dissipate.
 This is important, he said to himself.
 Being aware that he was dreaming had its advantage.
 He could make mental notes of what he saw and heard, so he would be able to remember them when he woke up.
 Talking had always gotten him in trouble.
 But it’s worse in dreams.
-Power would literally leak from his body as he did.
+Power would literally leak from his body as he talked.

 Could it be that his mother was also like an inanimate object?
 Was that why she was immovable as well as implacable?
 Did she stay constant in all the various dreams and worlds?
 Who else was dreaming about her?
 Could it be that she was a mother to someone else?
 Was she kinder or less demanding with the others?
 Or was she worse?
 Could she be a mother in one realm and a hen in another?
 Or maybe she was a rock and therefore had no feelings for John or for what he might be going through.
 Were people cold and indifferent because they were rocks somewhere else?
 Was someone cautious and timid because he or she was actually a fragile flower on another plane?